umanovskis/baremetal-arm/doc/08_scheduling.md

 A discussion of timers is an opportune time to not only make a bad pun but also to mention overflows.
 By no means limited to embedded programming, overflows are nonetheless more prominent in low-level systems programming.
 As a refresher, an overflow occurs when the result of a calculation exceeds the maximum range of its datatype.
 A `uint8_t` has the maximum value `255` and so `255 + 1` would cause an overflow.

 Timers in particular tend to overflow.
 For example, our use of `uint32_t` for system time means that the maximum system timer value is `0xFF FF FF FF`, or just shy of 4.3 billion in decimal.
 A timer that ticks every millisecond will reach that number after 49 days.
-So code that assumes a timer will always keep inceasing can break in mysterios ways after 49 days.
+So code that assumes a timer will always keep inceasing can break in mysterious ways after 49 days.
 This kind of bug is notoriously difficult to track to down.

 One solution is of course to use a bigger data type.
 Using a 64-bit integer to represent a millisecond timer would be sufficient for 292 billion years.
 This does little to address problems in older systems, however.
 Many UNIX-based systems begin counting time from the 1st of January, 1970, and use a 32-bit integer, giving rise to what's known as the Year 2038 problem, as such systems cannot represent any time after January 19, 2038.